alexdlaird/pyngrok/README.md

 ngrok.set_auth_token("<NGROK_AUTH_TOKEN>")
 ```

-This will set the auth token in our config file.
+This will set the auth token in the config file.
 We can also set it in a one-off fashion by
-passing it in [the "auth" key](https://ngrok.com/docs#tunnel-definitions) on the `options`
+setting it for [the "auth" key](https://ngrok.com/docs#tunnel-definitions) of the `options` parameter
-to `connect()`.
+passed to `connect()`.

 ### config file